-90% of students taking comprehensive examinations will pass 2 out of 3 elective area comprehensive examinations.
+90% of students taking comprehensive examinations will receive an evaluation of satisfactory on 2 out of 3 elective area comprehensive examinations.

-The following rubric will be used to asses elective portion comprehensive exam questions: Pass: To pass, a student's answer must conform to 5 of 6 of the following requirements: Responds adequately to the questions asked, Responses to question are accurate with analyses that go beyond the obvious.
+The following rubric will be used to asses elective portion comprehensive exam questions.
+To receive a satisfactory evaluation, a student's answer must conform to 3 of 4 of the following requirements:

+Response demonstrates specific and detailed knowledge of the literature relevant to the exam question.
+Responses to question are accurate with analyses that go beyond the obvious.
 Provides sufficient and appropriate evidence and, makes effort to contextualize it.
 Responses contain distinct units of thought in paragraphs, coherently arranged.
-No more than occasional weakness in transitions between sentences, paragraphs or thoughts.
-No more than a few minor grammar errors (e.g., agreement, tense) or cases of imprecise language or awkward syntax.

-Fail:

-An answer will be graded as "fail" if: Answer reflects student does not understand questions and/or concepts.
-No discernable responses to most elements of the question are given.
-Little or no evidence cited to support responses.
-Responses are arbitrary or not structured, illogical or not coherent.